AlanZhangUCSC/lab_notebook/README.md

 was part of the padding in the struct that will now be used for the new `uint64_t`.

 I didn't take into account the cases when there are reads without any updates in the trailing delta.
-Now trailing scoreDeltas are within -7 to +7 to the first scoreDelta.
+Now trailing scoreDeltas are within -7 to +7 to the first scoreDelta (was -8 to +7 in the implementation from [yesterday](#9192025)).
 That saves me one integer, -8, to represent skipped scoreDelta in a group.
+This means the memory improve will be slightly less than the estimation from [9/19/2025](#9192025).

 ```c++
 struct readScoreDeltaLowMemory {